Skip to main content

 A staple in the home, there,

-Was potato pie, with meat,
+Was potato pie, minced meat,

 The residents enjoyed it,